cfrg/draft-irtf-cfrg-vdaf/draft-patton-cfrg-vdaf.md

 {: #shard-flow title="The Client divides its measurement input into input shares and distributes them to the Aggregators."}

+> CP The `public_param` is intended to allow for protocols that require the
+> Client to use a public key for sharding its measurement.
+When rotating the
+> `verify_param` for such a scheme, it would be necessary to also update the
+> `public_param` with which the clients are configured.
+For PPM it would be nice
+> if we could rotate the `verify_param` without also having to update the
+> clients.
+We should consider dropping this at some point.

 ## Preparation

 To recover and verify the validity of output shares, the Aggregators interact